ycx-aizip/yolo-ios-app/Sources/AizipFishCount/README.md

 }
 ```

-### YOLOCamera / YOLOView (Real-Time Camera Inference)
+### YOLOCamera / FishCountView (Real-Time Camera Inference)

-The package provides convenient SwiftUI (`YOLOCamera`) and UIKit (`YOLOView`) components for real-time inference using the device's camera stream.
+The package provides convenient SwiftUI (`YOLOCamera`) and UIKit (`FishCountView`) components for real-time inference using the device's camera stream.
 Add these views to your layout, and they handle the camera input and on-device model inference automatically.

 #### SwiftUI Example